liberda/HTTP.sh/docs/tests.md

 which increments the counter and outputs the OK/FAIL message.
 The third one just logs the FATAL, cleans up and exits.
 Overloading `on_fatal` is not recommended; While overloading the other two, make sure to add a call to the `_default` function, or handle the numbers gracefully by yourself.

+## statefullness

+This framework is designed in a way where a lot of the state is inherited from previous tests.
+This is by-design, to make sure that there's less repetition in the tests themselves.
+It is up to the author of the tests to remember about cleaning up variables and other state that could affect any further tests in the chain.

+Currently, state is cleaned up under the following circumstances:
+- all `match` variables get cleaned up after every test
+- `prepare()` function is reset after every test (so, each definition of `prepare` will run exactly *once*)
+- upon switching files, `tst()` and `cleanup()` get reset to initial values.
+Of note, those two **do** get inherited between subtests in a single file!
+- upon termination of the test harness, it tries to kill all child processes

+The following state **is not** cleaned up:
+- `tst()` and `cleanup()` between subtests in a single file
+- `on_error()`, `on_success()` functions
+- any global user-defined variables, also between files
+- any started processes
+- any modified files (we don't have a way to track those atm, although I may look into this)